CarsonHerness/Trans-Histories-in-Latin-America/_posts/2020-04-27-the-unexpected-truth-of-brazils-progressive-carnival.md

 <hr>

+Carnival: An event meant to celebrate non-heteronormativity but holds concealed transgressions developed from a strong machismo culture.
 For five full days, 50,000 samba musicians, 400,000 spectators and 200,00 people dressed in elaborate costumes fill the streets of Brazil.
-Some Brazilians refer to it as “The Greatest Show on Earth.”[^1]
+Some Brazilians refer to it as “The Greatest Show on Earth.”[^1].

-This _traditional, Western Christian, pre-lenten_ celebration, “Carnival” brought by Brazil’s religious colonizers can also be attributed to the growth of Brazil’s lively cross-dressing culture, gradual normalization of the trans community, and overall, an elevation of life for marginalized communities.[^2]
+This _traditional, Western Christian, pre-lenten_ celebration, “Carnival” brought by the religious colonizers can also be attributed to the growth of Brazil’s lively cross-dressing culture, gradual normalization of the trans community, and overall, an elevation of life for marginalized communities.[^2]

 The roots of these traditions go back thousands of years to when troupes in Angola designed elaborate costumes and competed amongst their neighborhoods.[^3] The holiday was initially a small religious gathering; however, by the 19th century, Brazilians were inspired by the elaborate balls of their previous colonizers.
 In 1928, one of the first sambas schools was organized in a Rio slum.[^4]